sangtvo/California-Population-Prediction/README.md

 General Information
 ---
-The project is part of a graduate course (_R for Data Analysts_) at Western Governor's University.
 The data is from the [US Census Bureau](https://www.census.gov/programs-surveys/popest.html).

 Summary
 ---